aknobloch/Game-Of-Life-And-War/README.md

 * A live cell surrounded by more neighbors of the opposing civiliation than allied neighbors is killed, as if by war.
 * A dead cell with even blue neighbors and even green neighbors stays dead.

+Additionally, Game of War does not adhere to the standard infinite world that most Game of Life boards follow.
+Instead, Game of War takes place in a finite space.

 ---

 This project turned out to be far more complex than I intially assumed, for a few reasons.